chasewnelson/Soni-response/README.md

 Results in our response are based on the `*_100.out` data only, analogous to a uniform coverage of 100 effective sequencing reads, matching the method of Soni et al.

-Each script was run with a weakly or strongly deleterious mutation background as follows:
+Each DFE\* script (accessed 2023/06/16) was run with a weakly or strongly deleterious mutation background as follows:

 ```bash
 # Weakly deleterious background with no beneficial mutations (Weak / -)